quat1024/garden/garden/htm.md

 ### `commit`

 Next the function `commit` is defined.
 This function can be called in two different ways.

-* If the function is called with a numeric argument `i`, the `i`-th value from `arguments` is slotted into `current`.
-* Otherwise the contents of `buffer` are slotted into `current`.
+If it's called with a numeric argument `i`, the `i`-th value from `arguments` is slotted into `current`, otherwise the contents of `buffer` are slotted into `current`.
+Then `buffer` is cleared.

 What it means to "slot something into `current`":